Hanson-Sun/particle-physics-engine/README.md

 # Particle Physics Engine 2D (PPhys2D)

 `PPhys2D` is a lightweight 2D particle physics library written in vanilla JavaScript intended for use with web browsers.
 Some of the key features we support are:
-- constrained dynamics and collisions
+- Interactive particles, constraints, and static walls
-- abstracted particle behaviors
+- Constrained dynamics, collisions, and particle behaviors
-- input handling utility classes
+- Particle-based fluid simulations (SPH)
-- particles, constraints, and static walls
+- Efficient spatial interactions with spatial hashing algorithm
 - 2D HTML canvas rendering
-- efficient spatial interactions with spatial hashing
+- Input handling and vector math utility classes

 All the source code is fully documented (in the `src` folder), and it will offer detailed explanations if something is not covered in this documentation.